TheTechAngle/TheTechAngle.github.io/Design/_posts/Borg.md

   * Score Caching:- Caching the score given to a machine for its feasibility.
 Cached until something on the machine or task changes i.e., a task terminates, a task requirements change
   * Equivalence:- Borg only does feasibility and scoring for one task per equivalence class – a group of tasks with identical requirements.
   * Relaxed randomization:-  It is wasteful to calculate feasibility and scores for all the machines in a large cell, so the scheduler examines machines in a random order until it has found “enough” feasible machines to score, and then selects the best within that set. **Scheduling a cell’s entire workload from scratch typically took a few hundred seconds, but did not finish after more than 3 days when this techniques were disabled**

+Availability
+* Applications that run on Borg are expected to handle failures.
+Even so, we try to mitigate the impact of these events
+  * automatically reschedules evicted tasks
+  * spread tasks of a job across failure domains
+  * YOu can read the rest in the paper
+* A key design feature in Borg is that already-running tasks continue to run even if the Borgmaster or a task’s Borglet goes down
+* Borgmaster uses a combination of techniques that enable it to achieve 99.99% availability in practice: replication for machine failures; admission control to avoid overload; and deploying instances using simple, low-level tools to minimize external dependencies.
+Each cell is independent of the others to minimize the chance of correlated operator errors and failure propagation.
+These goals, not scalability limitations, are the primary argument against larger cells.